freeCodeCamp/freeCodeCamp/guide/english/blockchain/index.md

 As of 2016, blockchain 2.0 implementations continue to require an off-chain oracle to access any "external data or events based on time or market conditions to interact with the blockchain."

+#### Byzantine Fault Tolerance
+Imagine the scenario where there is an empire and there are three generals with their respective armies at different positions.
+All of them must attack in order to win the fight or they can choose to retreat.
+Their only means of communications are through pigeon posts.
+But there is a problem, the generals can't trust each other or ensure that the message has not been corrupted along the way.
+How do they solve this problem?
+Blockchain essentially does so by listening to information broadcasted by other people, reaching to a consensus of which information is deemed true.
+As such, this model asssumes that the amount of "traitors" do not exceed more than 1/3 of the entire network.

 #### Sources
 1. [Bettina Warburg, "How the blockchain will radically transform the economy", *TED Talks*, December 8, 2016](https://youtu.be/RplnSVTzvnU?t=213)
+2. Brian Curran, "What is Practical Byzantine Fault Tolerance?
+Complete Beginner’s Guide", October 21, 2018 (https://blockonomi.com/practical-byzantine-fault-tolerance/)

 ##### More information